apacheignite/documentation/basic-concepts/thread-pools.md

   ]
 }
 [/block]
-To do that, you need to use `IgniteCompute.withExecutor()` executing the task right away or from an implementation of a parental task, as shown below:
+To do that, you need to use `IgniteCompute.withExecutor()` that will execute the task right away from an implementation of the parent task, as shown below:
 [block:code]
 {
   "codes": [